skwakman/nodejs-maven-plugin/README.md

 nodejs-maven-plugin
 ===================

 Extracts a NodeJS executable to a Maven build environment.
+Requires Maven 3.x or higher.

 ### Usage
 The following POM plugin configuration will extract the NodeJs executable to file `target/nodejs/node`